 Prepare the beetroots

-Roast in oven 20-25 minutes, or until soft and crunchy.
+- Roast in oven 20-25 minutes, or until softened but still slightly crunchy.

 Prepare the cous cous